NuevoFoundation/workshops/content/english/jsappybird/1-Activity/jump-force.md

 weight: 8
 ---

-Lets add Force to the Bird
+Let's add force to the bird

     Add below command in the file [File: create-game.js] bird.body.velocity.y= -350;